This document shows how to create an admin workstation that you can use to create Anthos clusters on VMware (GKE on-prem) clusters.

 in your configuration file.
 For example:

 String.
-A vCenter Server user account.
+The path of a credentials configuration file that holds the username and password of your vCenter user account.
 The user account should have the Administrator role or equivalent privileges.
 See vSphere requirements.

 String.
 The name of your vSphere datacenter.
 For example:

 String.
 The name of your vSphere datastore.
 For example:

 String.
 The name of your vSphere cluster.
 For example: